frankdressel/open-data-crunch-2016/README.md

 If you run it locally, test it by calling for example [this url](http://localhost:8081/connection?start_lng=13.751272&start_lat=51.073372&end_lng=13.733651&end_lat=51.039059).

+For the first time start you have to do:

+    cd backend2
+    npm install
+    node server.js

 #### Rest interface

 The trias data are available for the current timepoint and the following url: